fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Dockerfile
 ```

 However, in our case the .dockerignore isn't the only thing required.
-We will need to install the dependencies during the build step. _Dockerfile_ changes to:
+We will need to install the dependencies during the build step.
+The _Dockerfile_ changes to:

 ```bash
 FROM node:16